canonical/kafka-k8s-operator/docs/explanation/security.md

 ### Base images

-Charmed Apache Kafka K8s and Charmed Apache ZooKeeper K8s run on top of rockcraft-based images shipping the Apache Kafka and Apache ZooKeeper distribution binaries built by Canonical, and available in the [Apache Kafka release page](https://launchpad.net/kafka-releases) and
+Charmed Apache Kafka K8s and Charmed Apache ZooKeeper K8s run on top of Rockcraft-based images shipping the Apache Kafka and Apache ZooKeeper distribution binaries built by Canonical, and available in the [Apache Kafka release page](https://launchpad.net/kafka-releases) and
 [Apache ZooKeeper release page](https://launchpad.net/zookeeper-releases), respectively.
 Both images are based on Ubuntu 22.04.